A Dichotomy Theorem for Ordinal Ranks in MSO: Closure ordinals

-Note that we allow arbitrary closed formulae of $\mu$-calculus to be nested in $F$; however, we do not cover the whole $\mu$\=/calculus, because of the restriction on occurrences of $X$.
-This stays in line with the fragment considered by Afshari, Barlucchi, and Leigh~\cite{afshari_limit_fics} (as explained in \cref{sec:intro}), but we additionally provide a decision procedure that makes the dichotomy effective.
+Note that we allow arbitrary closed formulae of $\mu$\=/calculus to be nested in $\vec{F}$; however, we do not cover the whole $\mu$\=/calculus, because of the restriction on occurrences of the variables of $\vec{X}$.
+This stays in line with the fragment considered by Afshari, Barlucchi, and Leigh~\cite{afshari_limit_fics} (as explained in \cref{sec:intro}), but we additionally provide a~decision procedure that makes the dichotomy effective.

+\begin{rem} One could consider a~richer syntax of $\mu$\=/calculus, with vectorial fixed\=/point operators allowed also inside $\vec{F}$, together with some construction for extracting particular coordinates out of a~tuple.
+This, however, does not change anything: formulae of such vectorial $\mu$\=/calculus are easily equivalent to formulae of standard $\mu$\=/calculus, where we appropriately nest fixed\=/point operators for particular variables of a~tuple.
+This equivalence is often referred to as Bekić Principle (see, e.g.,~\cite{Bekic1984}).

+On the other hand, by considering $\mu \vec{X}.\,\vec{F}(\vec{X})$ for a~tuple of variables and formulae (instead of $\mu X.\,F(X)$ for a~single variable and a~single formula) we make \cref{thm:closure-mu} formally stronger.
+Namely, the closure ordinal counts the number of iterations for the whole tuple, not just for a~single variable.
+Moreover, while converting $\mu \vec{X}.\,\vec{F}(\vec{X})$ into a~formula with nested $\mu$ operators for particular variables, one would usually obtain a~formula with $X_1$ occurring in the scope of the $\mu$~operator for $X_2$, making it impossible to use the \lcnamecref{thm:closure-mu}. \end{rem}

-Towards a proof of \cref{thm:closure-mu}, as a first step, we eliminate from $F$ all occurrences of $X$ that are not in scope of any modal operator; this can be done without changing the closure ordinal (cf.\@ \cref{ap:mu}).
-Next, using standard techniques we obtain the following \lcnamecref{lem:mu-tree} (see \cref{ap:mu} for a~proof).
+Towards a~proof of \cref{thm:closure-mu}, as a~first step, we eliminate from $F_1,\dots,F_k$ all occurrences of $X_1,\dots,X_k$ that are not in the scope of any modal operator.
+While it is known~\cite{kozen-mu-calc} that such an~elimination is possible (leading to so\=/called guarded formulae), here we need to do it carefully, so that we can bound how the closure ordinal changes after the transformation.
+This change vanishes when the closure ordinal is a~limit ordinal, which is the case we are interested in.